-In rare cases, especially when left untreated for a long time, an emptying dysfunction may lead to more serious problems in the kidneys.
-Emptying dysfunction may cause an infection to spread to the kidneys from the bladder.
+In rare cases, especially when left untreated for a long time, an emptying dysfunction can lead to more serious problems in the kidneys.
+This can cause an infection to spread to the kidneys from the bladder.

-The retained urine can also lead to the formation of mineral deposits, which can cause kidney stones to form.
+Retained urine can also lead to the formation of mineral deposits, causing kidney stones.
 Both stones and infection in the kidneys are serious health problems that require medical treatment.
-If you get UTIs from your emptying dysfunction, seek treatment and be aware of any pain you feel in your lower back, which could be coming from your kidneys.
+If you get UTIs from your emptying dysfunction, seek treatment and be aware of any pain in your lower back, which could be caused from kidney issues.

-Simple lifestyle changes can often help you manage the symptoms of bladder emptying and storage problems caused by MS. Avoid bladder irritants, which include cigarettes, caffeine, artificial sweeteners, and alcohol.
+Simple lifestyle changes can help you manage symptoms of bladder emptying and storage issues caused by MS.

 Stop drinking two hours before you go to bed.
-If you have trouble emptying your bladder completely, wait several minutes after each time you urinate, and then try again.
-Use pads for incontinence or times when you know that you’ll be unable to access a bathroom immediately.
+If you have trouble emptying your bladder completely, wait several minutes after each time you urinate and then try again.
+Use pads for incontinence or times when you know you won’t be able to get to a bathroom immediately.

-If lifestyle changes aren’t adequate to relieve your bladder dysfunction symptoms, your doctor may prescribe you medication to control bladder contractions and reduce the urge to urinate.
+If lifestyle changes don’t relieve your bladder dysfunction symptoms, your doctor may prescribe medication to control bladder contractions and reduce the urge to urinate.

-For emptying dysfunction, the most common treatment is called intermittent catheterization (IC).
-It involves inserting a thin tube into the bladder to drain excess urine.
-The process is easy to do with practice, and it’s painless.
-The simple procedure can prevent infections and serious kidney problems.
+For an emptying dysfunction, intermittent catheterization (IC) may be recommended.
+This involves inserting a thin tube into your bladder to drain excess urine.
+The process is easy to do with practice and is painless.
+It can prevent infections and serious kidney problems.

-If you end up with UTIs because of your bladder dysfunction, you’ll need to be treated with antibiotics.
+If you end up with a UTI because of your bladder dysfunction, you’ll need to be treated with antibiotics.
 Untreated and frequent infections can cause serious complications in your kidneys.
-Both infections and stones can be very painful and can lead to permanent kidney damage if left untreated.
+Both stones and infections can be very painful and can lead to permanent kidney damage if left untreated.